Alert icon

 Technical Document

 As life science research progresses, the quality of data becomes increasingly more important.
-As part of our initiative to enhance the authentication of our products, we aim to enrich the characterization of our biological collections by providing the whole-genome sequences of the specific, authenticated materials you need to generate credible data.
+As part of our initiative to enhance the authentication of our products, we aim to enrich the characterization of our microbial collections by providing whole-genome sequences of the specific, authenticated materials you need to generate credible data.
+These datasets are accessible through the ATCC Genome Portal

 ATCC Genome Portal